Skip to main content

 Applying for a new AFS licence

-The best way to apply for an AFS licence is online using our eLicensing system, which individually tailors the application to your business.
+You can apply for an AFS licence using our Regulatory Portal, which individually tailors the application to your business.
 If you do not currently hold an AFS licence, and you will be providing financial services in relation to regulated emissions units, you must apply for a new AFS licence with one or more of the authorisations set out in Table 1.

 What information must be submitted in your application?

-Depending on the authorisations that you apply for, additional proofs may be required.
-These proofs seek specific additional information for specific financial services and products.
+Depending on the authorisations that you apply for, additional questions will be asked in the application.
+These questions seek specific additional information for specific financial services and products.

 Applying to vary an existing AFS licence